joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/28/opinion/america-history-founding-fathers.html?searchResultPosition=1

 **The Giants Have a Handshake for Every Homer**\
 `In a magical season, San Francisco is leading the majors in wins and round-trippers.
-Third base coach Ron Wotus has had to get creative to make sure each player has a customized greeting.`\
+Third base coach Ron Wotus has had to get creative to give the players customized greetings.`\
 https://nytimes.com/2021/08/28/sports/baseball/san-francisco-giants-ron-wotus.html?searchResultPosition=2

 **Bob Diamond, the ‘Tunnel King’ of Brooklyn, Dies at 61**\